Mapping Tools

 Note

-• Open the App “Google Maps” and mark a location by tapping into the moving map.
+• Double-click into the map to mark a location.
 A dialog with location information will open at the bottom of the screen.

 • Click on the button “Share”.
 It might be necessary to scroll the button row sideways for “Share” to become visible.